 The silence inside the religion, for instance, can have different functions and purpose mostly because silence is the opposite of the word: while it defines something, silence is uncertainty, boundlessness; while the word implies the human presence, silence can evoke or at least not disturb the non-human.
 This last sentence is very important if we consider, in practice, magic, religious, or holy rites: they usually require the mystic silence because every useless word could influence the energy or action of metaphysical entities.

 Also when we consider the simple enjoying the Mother Nature, usually we do not speak.
 We do stay quiet for listening.
-Listen what?
+Listen to what?
 Birds?
 Wind?
 Or, perhaps, something that is more than a simple sum of the single elements.
 One thing is sure, for some people that moment can be a sacred connection with a no-humans reality and the silence, at that moment, can really be the indispensable tool or the protagonist of this relationship.

 Let’s spent some words doing examples regarding the silence as a tool for the social rites.
-According to the cultural anthropology, the mystic silence in the case of the Taoist practice of “non-action” (wu-wei), is form for which the non-speaking is the only way to let yourself fill up and drive to the universal harmony.
+According to the cultural anthropology, the mystic silence in the case of the Taoist practice of “non-action” (wu-wei), is a form for which the non-speaking is the only way to let yourself fill up and drive to the universal harmony.
 Moving to the roman catholic religion, the Latin phrase Favete linguis! imposes silence to present during the ritual, aimed mainly to avoid desecration of the sacred action2.
-Last example from the buddhism in which the silence precedes and accompanies the entrance into Paramartha3 (namely Nirvana).
+Last example from the Buddhism in which the silence precedes and accompanies the entrance into Paramartha (namely Nirvana).

 As we have seen, analyzing the silence through his social functions or from a psychological point of view can be difficult, long and requires a proper study.
-Here, the intention was only to write few examples in order to give a proper idea of how much value the silence can have for us.
+Here, the intention was only to write a few examples in order to give a proper idea of how much value the silence can have for us.

 In this work, the silence does not want to be seen as a mere physical absence of sound but, instead, as a natural psychological phenomenon that happens inside our mind and about the dynamic before that moment.